Research Interests

 The Role of Sentiment in Fundamentals-Driven Returns (Working Paper) [PDF] [SSRN]

-Not All Dividends Are Created Equal: Income Investors and the Closed-End Funds Puzzle (Working Paper) [PDF] [SSRN]
+Dividend Habitants and the Closed-End Fund Puzzle (Working Paper) [PDF] [SSRN]

 Abstract: I hypothesize that income-oriented investors, who prioritize stable, high income from their portfolios, extrapolate past dividend distribution patterns to assess the reliability of future payouts.
 Consistent with this view, I find that closed-end funds with a history of dividend cuts, high variability in distributions, and infrequent payments trade at deeper discounts to NAV than those with a record of dividend increases and more stable, frequent distributions.
 This finding offers a novel explanation for the long-standing closed-end fund puzzle.
 Importantly, dividend yields explain more of the cross-sectional variation in discount rates once past distribution patterns are accounted for, suggesting that investors do not consider yields in isolation.

-Pricing the Closed-End Fund Mispricings with Instrumented PCA (Work in Progress)
+Pricing the Closed-End Funds with Instrumented PCA (Work in Progress)

-Abstract: I apply the Instrumented Principal Component Analysis (IPCA) approach of Kelly et al. (2019) to estimate an asset pricing model that explains both the temporal and cross-sectional variation in closed-end fund (CEF) mispricings, defined as the difference between market and NAV returns.
-I find that the IPCA framework, which accommodates dynamic loadings on latent factors, is particularly well-suited for modeling the highly dynamic nature of CEF mispricings.
-The results show that individual CEF characteristics—including past performance, dividend yield and frequency, market liquidity, and prior dividend distribution patterns—shape the dynamic loadings on latent sentiment factors.
-These findings are robust to the inclusion of observable factors and hold across different fund types, extending prior work that has focused primarily on equity CEFs.
+Abstract: I apply the Instrumented Principal Component Analysis (IPCA) approach of Kelly et al. (2019) to estimate an asset pricing model that explains the temporal and cross-sectional variations in closed-end fund (CEF) mispricings, defined as the difference between market and NAV returns.
+I find that the IPCA framework, which accommodates dynamic loadings on latent factors, is particularly well-suited for modeling the highly dynamic nature of these returns.
+I show that individual CEF characteristics—including past performance, dividend yield and frequency, market liquidity, and prior dividend distribution patterns—shape the dynamic loadings on latent sentiment factors.
+The findings are robust to the inclusion of observable factors and hold across different fund types, extending prior work that has focused primarily on equity CEFs.

 Civil Engineering Research